2B or not 2B, a study of bottom-quark-philic semi-visible jets: Introduction

 \section{Introduction}

-Collider searches for Dark Matter (DM) have so far mostly focused on scenarios where DM particles are produced in association with Standard Model (SM) particles, typically termed \textit{mono-X} searches, where X is the SM particle.
+Collider searches for Dark Matter (DM) have so far mostly focused on scenarios where DM particles are produced in association with Standard Model (SM) particles, typically termed \textit{mono-X} searches, where $X$ is the SM particle.
 However, no evidence of DM has been observed so far.
-Several recent models~\cite{Schwaller:2015gea,Beauchesne:2018myj,Bernreuther:2019pfb,} have been proposed that include a strongly-coupled dark sector, giving rise to uncovered collider topologies.
+Several recent models~\cite{Schwaller:2015gea,Beauchesne:2018myj,Bernreuther:2019pfb} have been proposed that include a strongly-coupled dark sector, giving rise to uncovered collider topologies.
 Semi-visible jets (SVJ)~\cite{Cohen:2015toa,Cohen:2017pzm,Beauchesne:2017yhh} is one such example.
-In the $t$-channel production mode, a scalar bi-fundamental mediator ($\Phi$) acts as a portal between the SM and dark sectors, resulting in producing jets interspersed with dark hadrons.
+In the $t$-channel production mode, a scalar bi-fundamental mediator ($\Phi$) acts as a portal between the SM and the dark sectors, resulting in producing jets interspersed with dark hadrons.
 At leading order the two SVJs are back-to-back and the direction of the missing transverse momentum is aligned with one of the two reconstructed jets.

-Experimental results in the $s$-channel production mode has been presented by the CMS collaboration~\cite{CMS-EXO-19-020} and preliminary results in the $t$-channel production mode by ATLAS collaboration~\cite{ATLAS-CONF-2022-038}.
-Recent works proposed way to ascertain systematic uncertainties on SVJ production~\cite{Cohen:2020afv}, use of jet substructure observables to understand and discriminate SVJ~\cite{Park:2017rfb,10.21468/SciPostPhys.10.4.084}, using machine learning methods to discriminate SVJ~\cite{Bernreuther:2020vhm} or new signature of SVJ with leptons~\cite{Cazzaniga:2022hxl}.
-The recent Snowmass whitepaper~\cite{Albouy:2022cin} presents a comprehensive review.
-In this paper, we propose a signature of SVJ only being produced with SM \bquarks in the $t$-channel.
-However, some of the conclusions derived here can also be applicable in a $s$-channel search.
+Experimental results in the $s$-channel production mode has been presented by the CMS collaboration~\cite{CMS-EXO-19-020} and in the $t$-channel production mode by ATLAS collaboration~\cite{ATLAS:2023swa}.
+Recent works proposed ways to ascertain systematic uncertainties on SVJ production~\cite{Cohen:2020afv}, test the use of jet substructure observables~\cite{Park:2017rfb,10.21468/SciPostPhys.10.4.084}, or machine learning methods to understand and discriminate SVJ~\cite{Bernreuther:2020vhm, Canelli:2021aps, Faucett:2022zie, Pedro:2023sdp, Bhardwaj:2024djv}.
+New signatures of SVJ with leptons~\cite{Cazzaniga:2022hxl} or taus~\cite{Beauchesne:2022phk} have been proposed as well.
+The recent Snowmass Whitepaper~\cite{Albouy:2022cin} presents a comprehensive review of the underlying theory.